briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/README.md

 ## Development

 For development of this library, a sample Django application is included as a git submodule in `test/django-step-by-step`.
 This Django project is used when deploying the application, and can be replaced with your own project for testing purposes.
+See the `Makefile` in the `django-cdk` repository for some commonly used

 ## Current Development Efforts

 This project is under active development.
-Here are some of the things that I'm curently working on:
+Here are some issues that need to be addressed:

+- Media file uploads are currently broken, this needs to be fixed
-- [ ] Go over this Kubernetes checklist: [https://www.weave.works/blog/production-ready-checklist-kubernetes](https://www.weave.works/blog/production-ready-checklist-kubernetes)
+- Go over this Kubernetes checklist: [https://www.weave.works/blog/production-ready-checklist-kubernetes](https://www.weave.works/blog/production-ready-checklist-kubernetes)
-- [ ] Add snapshot tests and refactor the application
+- Add snapshot tests and refactor the application
-- [ ] Add unit tests
+- Add unit tests
+- Add autoscaling rules to `DjangoEcs` for horizontal scaling and do load-testing

+## GitHub Discussions

+If you have any questions about the `django-cdk` construct library, please start a Discussion on the GitHub repo: [https://github.com/briancaffey/django-cdk/discussions](https://github.com/briancaffey/django-cdk/discussions).

+You can also open an issue: [https://github.com/briancaffey/django-cdk/issues/new](https://github.com/briancaffey/django-cdk/issues/new)